 Import Kyle Stuart took 34 wickets, including a hat-trick and ten wickets in a match.
 Mark Elvidge took 20, wickets with Andrew Gibbs and May also contributing.

-Unfortunately, the season wasn’t to be despite a strong year, and despite the semi-final loss, the side had much to be pleased about.
+Unfortunately, the season wasn’t to be when we were ultimately defeated in the semi-final, but nevertheless, the side had much to be pleased about this season.

 2nd Grade (SMCA 3rd Grade):